gst4158/randomized_text/README.md

 Detailed Explaination
 -----------
+**This will only work on single letters.
+Any words will be hidden from view while randomization animation is going on.**

 How does it work?

-* Hooking int othe 'letters' selector we use jQuery to go through each iteration and randomize the letter/text.
+* Hooking int othe 'letters' selector we use jQuery to go through each iteration and randomize the letter.

 * Our element is then cloned, removes the 'trueletter' class, adds the 'randomletter' class, and sets the clonned element to display: block.
 We set this cloned element as a variable so we can do stuff to it.